Where is hot in January

-January is also a great month to enjoy the breathtaking sights and stunning beaches of Southeast Asia.
-Thailand is the most popular destination amongst British travellers with reliable temperatures of 29 – 32°C. With great beaches, delicious food and low prices it’s a guaranteed winner, though you should avoid the east Gulf coast in January, when heavy rainfall is possible.
+January is a great month to enjoy the breathtaking sights and stunning beaches of Southeast Asia.
+Thailand is the most popular destination amongst British travellers with reliable temperatures of 29 – 32°C. With gorgeous islands, delicious food and low prices it’s a guaranteed winner, though you should avoid the east Gulf coast in January, when heavy rainfall is possible.
 Phuket on the west Andaman coast is better than Koh Samui, but it’s a great time of year for touring.
 If you want more than just a beach in Thailand, I recommend Experience Travel Group.

-Elsewhere in Southeast Asia, January is a great month to explore Malaysia or Vietnam, or discover the cultural treasures of Burma, a country that is just opening up to tourism.
-Further south, Bali offers glorious beaches and a colourful local culture, though rain is a risk in January.
+Elsewhere in Southeast Asia, January is a great month to explore Malaysia or Vietnam, or discover the cultural treasures of Burma, a country that is just prising open to tourism.
+Further south, Bali offers glorious beaches and a colourful local culture, though rain showers are a risk in January.

 Feeling more adventurous?
 Head to India to combine culture, adventure, beach and great food.
-Northern India and Rajasthan experience mild temperatures in January – ideal for sightseeing – with Delhi at around 20°C. Though head further south to Goa and you’ll find temperatures of around 28°C – perfect for lazing in the sun.
+Northern India and Rajasthan experience mild temperatures in January – ideal for sightseeing – with Delhi at around 20°C. If you head further south to Goa you’ll find temperatures of around 28°C – perfect for lazing in the sun.
 Find details of private tours from TransIndus.

 Florida is a good bet, whether you want to enjoy a stylish boutique hotel in Miami, hit the theme parks (search for cheap deals in Orlando), explore the beaches of the Gulf Coast or drive south along the Keys.
 Try a two-week fly-drive to discover the highlights of Florida or search for cheap deals in Orlando.

-If you’re ready to splash out on a tropical island, we could think of nowhere nicer to be in January than the Indian Ocean.
+If you’re ready to splash out on a tropical island, I can think of nowhere more appealing in January than the Indian Ocean.
 How about a spa hotel in Mauritius (30ºC, 8 hours of sun), an over-water villa in the Maldives (31ºC, 9 hours of sun) or a white-sand beach in the Seychelles (29ºC, 6 hours of sun)